-In 1993, McConnochie established clinical criteria to define bronchiolitis5: first acute episode of wheezing in a child aged under 24 months, expiratory dyspnoea and prodromal cold5.
+5. However, the criteria used by 1000. episode of wheezing in a child aged under 24 months, expiratory dyspnoea and prodromal cold5.
 However, the criteria used by different hospitals, and even by different professionals, to define bronchiolitis vary greatly (some authors restrict the diagnosis criteria to infants aged under 12 months, others also include successive episodes in the same patient).

 Acute bronchiolitis places considerable demand on healthcare resources, not only in primary care, where it generates a significant number of consultations during both the acute and the sequelae phase, but also in hospitals, with major Accident & Emergency care requirements and a large number of admissions during epidemics.
-Of these cases, 5-16% will need to be admitted to a paediatric intensive care unit (PICU)6.
+Of these cases, 5-16% will need to be admitted to a paediatric intensive care writ (PICU).
 In one study conducted in Spain in 2003, acute bronchiolitis was responsible for the hospitalisation of 37 per 1000 infants aged under 6 months, and 25 per 1000 infants aged under 12 months7.

-There is scientific disagreement as to how bronchiolitis should be handled, leading to major variation in how it is treated by different hospitals and healthcare professionals^{1,4}.
-Many treatments which have not been proven to be effective are often used indiscriminately.
+There is scientific disagreement as to how bronchiolitis should be handled, leading to major variation in how it is treated by different pospitals and healthcare professionals^{1,4}.
+Many treatments which have not been prover to be effective are often used indiscriminately.
 Different styles in normal clinical practice may lead to variations not only in the consumption of medical resources but also in the clinical outcomes achieved, quality of healthcare and fairness of access and use of services^{8,9}.

-For these reasons (high prevalence, confusion as to the definition of the illness, diversity of diagnosis criteria, variations in clinical practice and huge impact on consumption of medical resources), acute bronchiolitis has been selected as an entity for a CPG.
+For these reasons (high prevalence, confusion as to the definition of the illness, diversity of diagnosis criteria, variations in clinical practice and huge impact on consumption of ate b ate by ears since the public medical resources), acute bronchiolitis has been selected as an entity for a CPG.